-Taking pictures in Amsterdams red light district, is not an affair to be taken lightly.
-On just about every window front (raambordelen) is a sticker that says, No Photos.
-Legend has it that if you are discovered taking pictures there, your camera (they dont bother with the film ) will be tossed in to the nearest canal.
-Upon finding out about all this, I took it as a challenge.
-In a few of these pictures, you can see women looking straight in to the lens, others dont seem to notice anything unusual.
-With one picture, I heard, I want no kamera, as the shutter was going off.
+Taking pictures in Amsterdam’s red light district is not an affair to be taken lightly.
+On just about every window front (raambordelen) is a sticker that says, “No Photos”.
+Legend has it that if you are discovered taking pictures there, your camera (they don’t bother with your memory card or film…) will be tossed in to the nearest canal.
+Upon learning about this, I took it as a challenge.
+In a few of these pictures, you can see women looking straight in to the lens, others don’t seem to notice anything unusual.
+With one picture, I heard, “I want no kamera”, as the shutter was going off.

-True enough, Ive never seen photographs of the Red Light District that actually show what the neighborhood is truly famous for.
+True enough, I’ve never seen photographs of the Red Light District that actually show what the neighborhood is truly famous for.
 The best I have seen are some images where the windowfront occupies about ten percent of the entire photograph, or pictures that show just buildings, façades and neon lights.

-So as to preserve my chances for the next picture sessions, I wont go in to details about the methods I use to take these pictures.
-And I dont encourage anyone to try taking pictures in the Red Light District.
+So as to preserve my chances for the next picture sessions, I won’t go in to details about the methods I use to take these pictures.
+And I don’t encourage anyone to try taking pictures in the Red Light District.
 Just wearing any camera better than the usual amateur equipment is immediately suspect.
 Touching the camera with any specific intent can quickly lead to a stressful situation.
 I will say that it is very difficult, requires a lot of patience, and there is a large proportion of pictures that can be discarded immediately.

 All images are © 2018, David Henry, all rights reserved.
 Written permission is required for any use.